CurveDocs/curve-docs/docs/cryptoswap-exchange/overview.md

 Because different trading pairs can exhibit drastically different price dynamics, Curve v2 offers a variety of tunable parameters that can be used to optimize for different types of assets.

-**The CryptoSwap market-making algorithm contains of three different classes of parameters:**
+**The Cryptoswap market-making algorithm contains of three different classes of parameters:**

 - *Bonding Curve:* `A` and `gamma`
 - *Price Scaling:* `ma_time`, `allowed_extra_profit` and `adjustment_step`